 - You would receive a 30% discount off the cost of using 2 vCPUs and a 30% discount off the cost of using 4 GB of memory because you used each resource for the whole month.

 - You would receive a 10% discount off the cost of using 2 vCPUs and a 10% discount off the cost of 2 GB of memory because you used each resource for half of the month.

-On your bill, you will see two line items, one for the total sustained use discount for CPUs and one for total sustained use discount for memory usage.
+On your bill, you will see a line item for the total sustained use discount for standard or custom machine types calculated by project.
 To calculate the cost of running 2 vCPUs for 75% of the month:

 - 2 vCPUs ($0.034 * 2) = $0.068 per hour (full price)